ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/README.md

 	- Port and rewrite of configuration system from [Custom Raids](https://valheim.thunderstore.io/package/ASharpPen/Custom_Raids/)
 	- Now supports loading of templates
 	- Additional general configuration options
+	- Now supports reloading of drop table configurations when reloading world.
+This means you can avoid having to completely restart the game if you only change the loot configs.